Newtown Heritage Walk

 34. Bird-in-Hand - 111 South State Street (Newtown Reliance Company and Jonathan & Elizabeth Hunt)

 Visit all 34 locations on the Newtown Heritage Walk and try to answer the Newtown History Detective Questions.
-Turn in your completed Newtown History Detective form at either the Half-Moon Inn or the Newtown Hardware House and you will receive an official Newtown History Detective Badge.
+Turn in your completed Newtown History Detective form at the Half-Moon Inn and you will receive an official Newtown History Detective Badge.

 The Newtown Historic Association coordinated all aspects of the project, including: selecting the sites, developing the signs and brochures, obtaining the necessary HARB, Borough and Township approvals, confirming site sponsors, coordinating the installation with the property owners and the official launch of the Heritage Walk program.

 All site selections were made by a committee consisting of representatives from the Newtown Historic Association, the Borough of Newtown and Newtown Township.
 The general site selection criteria were: